dinhanhthi/dinhanhthi.com/posts/skills/2020-03-13-linux-tips.md

 1. After the installation, copy file `license_standalone.lic` to `/home/thi/matlabR/licenses/`
 1. Copy file `libmwservices.so` to `/home/thi/matlabR/bin/glnxa64/`
 1. Try running matlab: `/home/thi/matlabR/bin/matlab`
-1. If you have an error like `libXt.so.6: cannot open shared object file: No such file or directory`, try to install
+2. If you have an error like,

     ``` bash
+		# ERR: libXt.so.6: cannot open shared object file: No such file or directory
     sudo apt-get install libxt6
     ```
-1. Make linux recognize your matlab command `matlab` like in the instruction 40.
+3. Make linux recognize your matlab command `matlab` like in the instruction 40.

 🔅 Make linux recognize matlab command